Michigan Northern Lights Viewing: When and Where to See the Northern Lights in Michigan

 Thanks to miles of quiet, undeveloped Great Lakes shoreline and endless acres of pine and hardwood forests, Michigan is one of the best spots in the northern hemisphere to catch a glimpse of the Aurora Borealis, also known as the Northern Lights.

-With endless acres of open wilderness, free from artificial light, Michigan is one the best places to see the northern lights.
+With endless acres of open wilderness, free from artificial light, Michigan is one the best places in the country to see the northern lights.

 Maybe you’ve always associated the northern and southern lights with Norway or Canada, but you can watch the glorious displays right here in Michigan.